PatternsTechGit/PT_ServiceOrientedArchitecture/After/README.md

 ## Design Patterns

-There are different design pattens to architect monolithic APIs few of famous patterns are;
+There are different design pattens to architect monolithic APIs few of famous patterns are:

 - Service Oriented Architecture (SOA)
 - Command Query Responsibility Segregation (CQRS)